eyedeekay/i2p-browser-for-cheaters/README.md

 and zips it back up.

-From there, it can be run from the working directory, run in the Docker container used to build it(look in the Makefile)
+From there, it can be run from the working directory, run in the Docker container used to build it(look in the Makefile under "make browse"), or re-packaged with checkinstall and run under it's own user.

 So I cheated.
 Like it says in the title.
 I took a bunch of shortcuts and it's not as good as it should be.
-Torbutton doesn't just talk to Tor, for instance, it guarantees configuration settings as well.
-Ideally, an application would talk to Torbutton on an i2p router's behalf in roughly the same manner as Tor.
+Torbutton doesn't just talk to guarantee configuration settings, it talks to Tor as well via the ControlPort.
+Ideally, an application would talk to Torbutton on an i2p router's behalf in roughly the same manner as Tor by implementing the relevant parts of the ControlPort specification.

-If one wants to, at some point, create an i2p browser bundle, then one will need something like TorLauncher to make sure that i2p starts.
+Besides TorButton, If one wants to, at some point, create an i2p browser bundle, then one will need something like TorLauncher to make sure that i2p starts.
 And I'm not at all sure what i2p's plans for HTTPS are yet, but I'm aware of some.
 I don't change the NoScript configuration and frankly, I find Firefox in general a little complicated and hard to configure.
 There is plenty I could have missed.
 I made this because I needed something like it and didn't particularly like the other options.
 Mostly that they were based on old versions of TorBrowser mostly.
 Which makes me nervous about the config file I pulled.
 This is, at best, a short